Hire a Lawyer for Your Commercial Premises Damage Claim

 2. Breach of contract / breach of implied covenant of good faith and fair dealing.
 Most commercial leases contain express or implied promises of fitness for a particular use, security, structural integrity, common-area maintenance, and timely response to reported issues.
 Failure to perform on a material promise gives rise to contract damages and, sometimes, tort recovery.

 3. Premises liability.
 Owner or operator of a commercial facility owes a duty to maintain the property in reasonably safe condition and to warn of known hazards.
-Breach causing personal injury allows recovery uncapped by any contractual limitation under California Civil Code § 1668.
+Where the injury results from willful conduct or a violation of law, Civil Code § 1668 bars a contractual waiver, and pre-injury personal-injury releases face additional public-policy limits.

 5. Statutory consumer-protection claims.
 Cal.
 Bus. & Prof. Code § 17200 (UCL) covers unfair, deceptive, or unlawful business practices.
 False advertising, deceptive marketing of security or facility conditions, and systemic failures to follow contract or statute can drive UCL claims with restitution and injunctive relief.